Carolina Farm Credit and AgSouth Farm Credit Intent to Merge

 - Will there be changes in who I work with at my branch?

-No. There will be no changes to branch lending staff as a result of the merger.
+We don't anticipate changes to branch lending staff as a result of the merger.
 The Board is dedicated to ensuring members continue to receive relationship lending with personalized service from local, friendly experts with local loan decisions and delivery of financial services.

 - Will I be able to vote on the merger?